 New York Public Health and Safety Whistleblower Attorneys and Resources

-Public health and safety whistleblowers can help protect the public by filing complaints, and whistleblowers who report public health and safety violations are legally protected if their employer takes retaliatory actions.
+These whistleblowers help the public by filing complaints, and whistleblowers who report public health and safety violations are legally protected if their employer takes retaliatory actions.

 A New York employment lawyer can help protect your rights if you are a whistleblower.